marcosjuncos11/mongo-sql-translator/README.md

         Input: "db.store.find({ center : { $eq : Came}, homepage_featured : { $ne : 0}});"
         Output: 'SELECT * FROM store WHERE  center="Came" AND  homepage_featured!="0";',
 ```

+## TODOs

+* Add more test coverage.
+* Add a tool as `make` to run tests easily and unit/integration separated.
+* Add more validations on the input format, showing more user's friendly messages (Custom exceptions according to each case).
+* Add type casting to the Query Value searched, now everything is treated as strings.
+* Improve search algorithms.